cioltex/cs-go-shattered-plebs/README.md

-CS:GO Shattered Plebs.

-----------Features and goals
+----------Features

 - fully accurate first shots, as standing/crouching inaccuracy is removed from all weapons, except for unscoped sniper rifles
-- more differentiation between the two opposing teams
+- more differentiation between the two teams
 - fewer undesirable guns
 - a creative starting round without high-powered rifles (start with $2500)
 - basic fraud rules for bot matches, for this you must run "exec gamemode_pleb" in console

-----------Known issues

-- to avoid worse bugs, the AWP and AW Covert are available in the inventory for both T and CT, their intended use is for the AWP to be a CT weapon and for the AW Covert to be a T weapon, and this can be done by setting them up appropriately in the inventory
-- the AUG doesn't show a crosshair when unscoped, despite being a rifle

 ----------Changes